Get Involved with WRC

 - The repeal and replacement legislation of the Affordable Care Act

 National Human Trafficking Awareness Day is observed on January 11th each year.
-Human trafficking is a $32 billion dollar per year industry that is continuing to increase with 4.5 million of trafficked persons are sexually exploited.
+Human trafficking is a $32 billion per year industry that is continuing to increase, with 4.5 million of trafficked persons being sexually exploited.
 The repeated traumatization for women is their introduction to addiction to simply cope with their circumstances.

 September is National Recovery Month.
-More than 23 million Americans are in long-term recovery from addiction to alcohol and drugs and serve as a reminder that recovery is real and it benefits themselves, their families and their communities.Look for updates concerning the Women’s Recovery Center’s annual graduation for our clients each September.
-The Graduation Ceremony recognizes each graduates success to achieve their own personal milestones, overcome their own struggles to emerge as healthy and whole individuals.
+More than 23 million Americans are in long-term recovery from substance use disorders and serve as a reminder that recovery is real and it benefits themselves, their families, and their communities.Look for updates concerning the Women’s Recovery Center’s annual graduation for our clients each September.
+The Graduation Ceremony recognizes each graduate’s success to achieve their own personal milestones and overcome their own struggles to emerge as healthy and whole individuals.

 Board of Directors